eger-geger/Selenium.HtmlElements.Net/README.md

     .For(TimeSpan.FromSeconds(300))
     .Every(TimeSpan.FromSeconds(30))
     .Until(btn => !btn.IsHidden());
 ```

 So basically you need to say what are you waiting for ?
 For how long ?
 How often to check weather it happened ?
-What message should timeout axception be thrown with ?
+What message should timeout exception be thrown with ?

 ## Smart frames ##

 Sometimes tests need to interact with HTML frames.
 In order to do it we need to switch wedriver context to specific frame firts and switch it back after we've done.
 It is exactly what [FrameContextOverride](http://eger-geger.github.io/Selenium.HtmlElements.Net/class_html_elements_1_1_frame_context_override.html) class is desgined to do.

 ```C#
 /* assuming there is an frame defined as following */ [FindsBy(How = How.CssSelector, Using = "iframe")]
 private IWebElement _frameElement;